lxndrvn/python-coding-dojo-with-oop-semi-load/README.md

 ## Step 7

-Write a "search" method for the ContactList, which can search in the name of the stored contacts and find the matching names.
+Write a "search" method for the ContactList, which can search in the name of the stored contacts and find the matching names (not with exact match, it should also work for matching parts).
 The input argument is a string (what we search), and the output is a list of all matching Contact objects.

 ## Step 8